ls1-sys-prog-course-archive-SoSe22/task8-container/README.md

 found, try to open a new terminal or run `source /etc/profile` within the same terminal in order to update the `$PATH` variable to include the Nix commands.

+## Build demo packages

-Once Nix is working, you can try building the demo packages from this repository.
+Once Nix is working, you can try building the two demo packages from this repository: a package that builds properly and a package that will fail during the build.

 When using the `nix-build` tool for building a package, one can specify a parameter `--keep-failed`, which prevents the build process from deleting already built artifacts.